OrebroUniversity/hiqp/README.md

 # Known issues
+Running the joint limitstion tasks on priority 1, and a whole-body config task on priority 3, results in gurobi failing with message "Unable to find value 'ObjVal'".
+This does not happen if one runs "rostopic hz /yumi/joint_states".
+Why is this happening?
+Is this a threading issue?

 Geometric projection for point on box is not working when the box is rotated.

-Geometric alignment for line with cylinder is not working, probably the jacobian is miscalculated.

 Removing primitives does not work properly.